intel/zephyr.js/README.md

 There is a window of about five seconds where the DFU server is available, starting a second or two after the device resets.

-Now the x86 image on your device has been updated.
-Press the Master Reset button one more time to boot your new image.
+Now both images on your device have been updated.
+Press the Master Reset button one more time to boot your new images.

 ## Build other samples
 The other samples may require some hardware to be set up and connected; read